Zamir-Khan/Synchronization-Barrier/README.md

 ## Acknowledgments

-This project was developed as part of the Operating System Concepts course in Summer 2023.
-It showcases the integration of a process synchronization barrier using Semaphores and highlights the developer's expertise in C++ programming and UNIX environments.
+This project showcases the integration of a process synchronization barrier using Semaphores and highlights the developer's expertise in C++ programming and UNIX environments.

 ---